Waratah Research Network Members

 Richard Cox has worked in economic policy for over 30 years, covering a broad range of areas.
 These include micro-economic reform, employment policy, energy and climate change, productivity, primary industries, industry policy, tax and fiscal policy, and economic evaluation.
 Mr Cox holds a Bachelor of Science (Economics) with first class honours from University College Cardiff, and a Master of Science from Queen Mary College London.

-A/Senior Manager, Research and Evaluation, Transport for NSW
+Senior Manager, Universities and Research, Transport for NSW

 Luke Grant